Table of Contents

 parameter change The trigger will go off when the value of the specified parameter has changed.

 parameter change after response The trigger will go off when the value of the specified parameter has changed and the incoming response has been fully received.
+This is typically used on serial response parameters when the trigger should go off only if and when the response fully matches.

 parameter timeout The trigger will go off when a timeout occurs on the specified parameter.